What Are Living Expenses? And How Much Do You Need?

 - Walk or ride your bike to work

-Shop at discount stores, thrift stores, and use coupons
+- Shop at discount stores or thrift stores and use coupons

 Knowing what your monthly living expenses are is a crucial aspect of budgeting and managing your money.
 If you aren’t sure about your living expenses, list out some of your most common monthly costs.
 This can help you determine what your necessary living expenses are.

 And make sure you track your spending every month, so you’ll know if you start spending beyond your means.
 To learn more about this topic, feel free to check out our guide to creating a budget.
 You can also check out our personal finance learning center for other articles like this one.

 *Information used in this article is from the most recent data available at the time of writing, May 18, 2022.